isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 shapes.&nbsp;</p>
 <p>[ATTACH PHOTO OF CALABI-YAU MANIFOLDS]</p>
 <p>In the absence of experimental verification, advanced mathematics serves
-as the primary tool for validating string theory, as A/P Prof Tan explained “[strings are] therefore very difficult to detect [experimentally], as you need huge amounts of energy to smash the quarks into their smaller, constituent strings.”
+as the primary tool for validating string theory.
+Assoc.
+Prof. Tan explained “[strings are] therefore very difficult to detect [experimentally], as you need huge amounts of energy to smash the quarks into their smaller, constituent strings.”
 To illustrate the minute scale of these strings,